threefoldtech/grid_deployment/docker-compose/readme.md

 ## Introduction

-We document the procedure to deploy an independent TFGrid Backend instance.
+We document the procedures to deploy an independent TFGrid Backend instance.

 Up-to-date scripts & docker-compose versions will be maintained for dev, qa, test and mainnet.